JaxGaussianProcesses/GPJax/README.md

 ### Stable version

-To install the latest stable version of gpjax run
+To install the latest stable version of GPJax run

 ```bash
 pip install gpjax